BorisKontorovich/fixt_dev-board-holder/README.md

 Here is what you need to make one:

 1. 12 in X 6 in X 1/2 inch thick Acrylic block (McMaster 4615T55 $13.41, you can also go with 1/4 which is<br>
-    half the price but not feel nice)
+    half the price but dont look as nice.)
 2. 2.3 mm diameter drill (Need this exact diamter, smaller or larger wont work)
 3. M2.5x.45 10mm Hex Standoff (Digikey 732-10397-ND)
 4. Either
-    * Press (Standoffs can be pressed into 2.3 mm holes directly which saves a ton of time)
+    * Use Hand Press to press fit stanoffs into the holes.
+(Standoffs can be pressed into 2.3 mm holes <br>
+    directly which saves lots of time.)
     * Drill with 5mm socket (If you do not have a press, you will just have to use a socket wrench<br>
     to install the standoffs.)
 5. M2.5x.45 X 5 MM Pan Head Phillips (McMaster 92005A061)